palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

 The column name is the name of the column that will be used in the generated java code and table metadata.
-The short name is a one or two character label which will be the actual name for the column when stored in AtlasDB.
+The short name is a one or two character label which will be the actual name for the column when stored in the underlying database.
 Any ValueType may be used as the value for a column, as well as any protobuffer class or Persistable.
 AtlasDB will handle serializing and deserializing the proto/persistable to and from its byte array representation, and will optionally also compress the byte array to save space using the method you specify.
 Columns can not be overloaded with multiple types - each ``column()`` call must contain unique column names and short names.